 A visit to Waimangu Volcanic Valley is one of several surreal experiences available when in Rotorua New Zealand.
 Waimangu is one of my two favourite geothermal attractions.
-The other is Wai-O-Tapu Thermal Valley
+There are also a few free geothermal options.

 If you enjoyed this article and images, please share on social media including Pinterest: